selendroid/selendroid/README.md

 Selendroid-server in combination with the application under test (aut) must be installed on the device in order to be able to run automated end-to-end tests.

 To write and run tests with selendroid, first a customized selendroid-server for your aut must be created.
 To simplify this process I have created a Ruby gem:

+		# Please note that ruby minimum version 1.9.2 is required
 		sudo gem install selendroid
 		selendroid build-and-start pathToYour.apk